-The target value for 2021 is 10.0.
-The timeliness objective is to decrease the average processing time from crash event to entry in the crash database by encouraging police chiefs to submit the crash forms more quickly and move the City of Philadelphia to electronic submission.
+The target value for 2022 is 9.0.
+The timeliness objective is to decrease the average processing time from crash event to entry in the crash database by encouraging police chiefs to submit the crash forms more quickly.
+For submission of crash data, police education will be handled through the PCIT timeliness metric and contacts by the Traffic Records Program Support staff.